Daniel-Griffiths/godot-deploy/README.md

     itch-io-game: "your-game-name"
 ```

-## Github release example
+## Advanced Examples

+**Create a Github Release**

-If you want to upload your builds as a Github release you can use this to add the builds:
+If you want to upload your builds as a Github release you can use this:

 ```yaml
 - name: Create GitHub Release